Frequently Asked Questions

 https://tearatipuna.nz/wp-content/uploads/2025/02/Update-He-Hononga-Whakapapa-Iwi-Letters-1.pdf

 It is estimated to take 5-7 years to completely develop Te Ara Tipuna, between Gisborne and Potaka (Te Toka a Taiau ki Potikirua).
 The project has committed to using local contractors to develop and maintain the tracks and trails.
-Given the pressures of recovery work, and ongoing maintenance and repair of SH35 and local roads, this timeline of 5-7 years is realistic.
-It could be sooner if funding and resources allow.

-Yes, it will be developed in stages.
-What stage is developed when, will depend on negotiation and agreement from landowners.
-Currently, those stages (in geographical, not priority order) are:
+Yes, it will be developed in sections.
+What section is developed when, will depend on negotiation and agreement from landowners.

-• Tolaga Bay to Tokomaru Bay
+• Uawa to Tokomaru

-• Tokomaru Bay to Ruatoria
+• Tokomaru to Ruatoria

 This will depend on negotiations and agreement with landowners, and securing funding!